cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 ------
 While DynamoDB does not necessitate a predefined schema like a relational databse, there are attributes that are required for core Cirrus functionality.
-Because DynamoDB does not require a predefined schema users may add additional fields if necessary.

 Required Fields:
 These fields are required for out-of-the-box functionality of Cirrus